Hospitality Tax Information

 2. Businesses within the city limits of Arcadia Lakes, Blythewood, Cayce, Columbia (in Richland County), and Forest Acres selling prepared or modified foods or beverages have a 2% Hospitality Tax rate on those products.

 3. Businesses within the city limits of Eastover and within the city limits of Irmo (Richland County areas only) selling prepared or modified foods or beverages have a 1% Hospitality Tax rate on those products.

 ** Please see the Sales & Use Tax Chart for the total sales tax rate in different jurisdictions for different types of purchases.

-If you do not wish to obtain personalized voucher forms online from this website and prefer to obtain paper voucher forms, please contact the Business Service Center at email@example.com or (803) 576-2287 to request these voucher forms be sent to you.
+If you prefer to obtain paper voucher forms, please complete a Hospitality Tax Update Form and email it to the Business Service Center at firstname.lastname@example.org to request these voucher forms be sent to you.
 Altered vouchers are not accepted, and vouchers may not be transferred to new locations or new owners.

 Businesses with zero revenue in a month must still return that payment period's voucher form to avoid the appearance of delinquency.

 - All Hospitality Tax payments are due on the 20th of every month, or the next business day.
 Payments received after this time will incur a 5% per month late fee.